kjolley/BIGSdb_documentation/data_query/0100_options.rst

   with each isolate record.
 * Contig count - Displays the number of contigs associated with each isolate record.
+* Assembly checks - Displays whether assembly checks have passed for a genome record.
 * Publications - Displays citations with links to PubMed for each record.

 .. index::